BonsaiDen/JavaScript-Garden/doc/objects.md

     foo.1234; // SyntaxError
     foo['1234']; // works

-Both notation are identical in their workings, the only difference being that the square bracket notation allows for dynamic setting of properties as well as the use of property names that would otherwise lead to a syntax error.
+Both notations are identical in their workings, the only difference being that the square bracket notation allows for dynamic setting of properties, as well as the use of property names that would otherwise lead to a syntax error.

 ### Deleting properties